If you have an identifying mark or symbol for your company, you can protect it with a trademark.

 The trademark classes allow the USPTO to organize the many trademarks into categories.

-Second, the trademark classes allow different types of businesses to register under the same name, if they are in different classes and industries.
-For example, a company might file to trademark an energy bar called “Quest.”
-Then a travel agent called “Quest Travel” might file for a trademark as well.
+Second, the trademark classes allow different types of businesses to register under the same name, as long as they are in different classes and industries.

 Trademark Class 28

 Trademark Class 28 generally covers all forms of branding related to games, sporting goods, and gymnastic equipment.